No description

 A collection of settings for a machine running NixOS.

-Example: Configurations are deployed to VMs.
+Example: Configurations are deployed to VMs or containers.

 • Provision